 The main reason to participate in History Day is to learn!
 But there are some prizes.
 The top two entries in each category with an superior or excellent rating qualify to attend National History Day in June in College Park, Maryland.
 (Each category is also split into Junior and Senior divisions, so you are competing against students your own age.)
 There are also Special Prizes, some of which offer prize money that some students use to pay for their trip to National History Day.

 Do you have any resources about creating History Day projects?

 We do - and you can borrow them from our lending library.
 Check out the list of helpful books and videos.

 Can I get some feedback or suggestions before the contest?

 Yes!
-Come to the Student Help & Research Day (PDF) on Saturday, February 8, 2014 at the Vermont History Center in Barre.
-Help will be available from 10:00-4:00.
-You can also research at the Vermont Historical Society Library that day if your project involves Vermont history.
+Come to the Student Help & Research Day on February 9 at the Vermont Historical Society Library in Barre.